 Some key benefits of consuming B vitamins include;

-On top of this, when it comes to supplementation, choosing an activated B vitamins supplement is much more advantageous as they’re already “methylated” and in active forms, our body can use.
+On top of this, when it comes to supplementation, the health information recommends choosing an activated B vitamins supplement is much more advantageous as they’re already “methylated” and in active forms, our body can use.

 Folate is often associated with fertility and conception, but folate is much more than a pregnancy vitamin.